-We accept referrals from local doctors and dentists, specialist orthodontic treatme orthodontists, sleep physicians, consultants in other hospitals our outcomes kiosk. and those connected with cleft lip and palate care.
+We accept referrals from local doctors and dentists, specialist orthodontists, sleep physicians, consultants in other hospitals and those connected with cleft lip and palate care.

 The unit is also a major teaching centre with several specialist trainees and therapists and our trainees are linked to Guy's Hospital, a major teaching institute in London.